7 - Give Us a Show Then

 "What is it?"

 I shrugged.
 "We had the obligatory party with the other apprentices.
 There was cake.
-The other masters stood around scowling, making sure no one had too much fun. … Afterwards, Herazade took me for a high altitude jump which was exhilarating awesome, and Aldous gave me his old flyer, so I can skip out of here if I want.
-Perhaps ummm … I can take you flying some time.
-The dead ocean is pretty shiny this time of year," I offered nonchalantly.
+The masters stood around scowling, making sure no one had fun.
+Afterwards, Herazade took me for a high altitude jump which was exhilarating awesome, and Aldous gave me his old flyer, so I can skip out of here if I want.
+Perhaps umm … I can take you flying some time.
+The dead ocean is pretty this time of year," I offered nonchalantly.

-A harsh belittling laugh erupted out of her before she stopped and controlled herself.
+A harsh belittling laugh erupted out of her before she stopped herself.
+I sucked in my breath and looked away, my face burning.

 All through the conversation the singing had been steadily growing louder.
 At the moment she stopped speaking, Roland bellowed out a sustained high note.
 A glass pitcher on the table began to dance about, then cracked and finally spilled its contents.